Makes 16 servings (about 4 pikletes per serve)

 PS for those who don't know what pikelets are (I'm not sure where you've been hiding all your life) they are like small, super fluffy pancakes.
 They are classic Kiwi food although our Aussie neighbours in Australia try to claim them as their own!

 FODMAP note: Whipped cream has a Low FODMAP serve.
 I know that's a game changer right?
 Whipped cream is Low FODMAP in 1/2 cup serves so you can enjoy it with your pikelets.
-If you are dairy free then these are still AMAZING with just jam so don't panic.
+If you are dairy free then these are still AMAZING with just jam so don't panic or you can swap in whipped coconut cream.

 SERVES 16 (about 4 pikletes per serve)